WoltLab/WCF/README.md

 WoltLab Community Framework 2.0
 ===============================

 WoltLab Community Framework is a free web-framework, designed and developed for complex community applications.
-The framework uses the latest and modern technologies, is completly object-oriented structured, is constantly enhanced and is the base for all WoltLab products.
+The framework uses the latest and most modern technologies, is structured completly object-oriented, constantly enhanced and the base for all WoltLab products.

 Version notes
 -------------